hoz-efa/casecraft/README.md

 1. Fill in contact information
 2. Select verification and authentication methods
 3. Choose reason(s) for the call
-4. Add troubleshooting steps (with intelligent autocomplete and smart ranking)
+4. Add troubleshooting steps (with intelligent autocomplete, smart ranking, and automatic data formatting)
 5. Enter equipment information
 6. Select resolution and add documentation
 7. Schedule call backs if needed